mjhouse/ag-lcd/examples/README.md

 | d8   | D2       | NO       |
 | d9   | D3       | NO       |

 These examples require [ravedude](https://crates.io/crates/ravedude) to be installed.
 You can do that with `cargo install ravedude`.

 ## Autoscroll

+`cargo run --example autoscroll`

 Demos the autoscroll feature of HD44780 two-line lcd screens.
 Autoscroll "scrolls" the display as each character is written, effectively pushing the displayed message out to the left as it is printed.
 The cursor doesn't move.